-If you or a loved one suffered injuries as a result of a negligent motorist, don’t wait to call our experienced Paterson car accident lawyers at the Law Offices of Peter N. Davis & Associates.
+If you or a loved one suffered injuries as a result of a negligent motorist, don’t wait to call our experienced Lodi car accident lawyers at the Law Offices of Peter N. Davis & Associates.
 Our attorneys will fight for your legal rights and strive to secure any compensation you are entitled to for your injuries.
 Fill out our form or call us now to discuss your legal options!

 Getting help is simple.
 We will fight to get every dollar you deserve from the insurance company.